segmentio/topicctl/README.md

 thus also require ZooKeeper API access for full functionality.
 See the [#cluster-access-details](cluster access details) section below for more details.

+If you run into any unexpected compatibility issues, please file a bug.

 ## Config formats

 `topicctl` uses structured, YAML-formatted configs for clusters and topics.
 These are